hapijs/catbox/README.md

 ### Installing the appropriate module dependency

 The mongodb and redis modules are currently used only in a development environment.
 Therefore, to use _'Catbox'_ in production you will need to manually install the `mongodb` or `redis` modules.
-This can be accomplished by running the command `npm install mongodb` or `npm install redis`.
+One way that these modules can be installed is by running the command `npm install mongodb` or `npm install redis`.
+Another way to install the modules is to add the appropriate one to the applications _'package.json'_ `dependencies` section and then by running `npm install`.

 ### Client